 Duh.

-We have so much money being spent in these state lotteries, and Still we're spending more on education at the federal and state level than ever, and it's not it doesn't matter.
+We have so much money being spent in these state lotteries, and still we're spending more on education at the federal and state level than ever.

-When they ran into big deficits and when they ran into problems, especially no income tax states, but other states when they just didn't have the guts to go back and call it a tax increase, they set up the lottery with the uh the the big pipe dream that you too can become a millionaire just by going into your local convenience store, sidestepping the mess on the floor and buying one or twenty tickets.
+When they ran into big deficits and when they ran into problems, especially no income tax states, but other states, when they just didn't have the guts to go back and call it a tax increase, they set up the lottery with the big pipe dream that you too can become a millionaire just by going into your local convenience store, sidestepping the mess on the floor and buying one or 20 tickets.

-It has been shown and that that the people who spend most of the money in the lottery are the people at least can afford it.
+It has been shown that the people who spend most of the money in the lottery are the people that least can afford it.

 And so it is a tax on the poor.